Every parent out there wishes for the best for his children – yet vices lurk everywhere.

 Monitoring your teen for the possible appearance of any of these symptoms can help you be there for your teen at any time of need.

 Being supportive and open to understanding problematic teenagers and their vice are useful tools in having them overcome this dreadful period of their lives.
-It’s true, the battle against drug and alcohol abuse can be tiring for both the teenager, his parents, and those around them.
+It’s true, the battle against drug use and alcohol abuse can be tiring for both the teenager, his parents, and those around them.